dikortis/LetsTalkETC/Episodes/Episode_15.md

-tools that do it there's still kind of gaps where you like is that do we have we really nailed down everything whereas on the other hand we have system which which are specifically designed for specification and proof these are theorem provers or proof
+tools that do it there's still kind of gaps where you like is that do we have we really nailed down everything whereas on the other hand we have system which are specifically designed for specification and proof these are theorem provers or proof